Samsung already has its own place in the metaverse with Fortnite

 From your Android Smartphone:

 Step 1.
-Go to fortnite.com/android from your Galaxy browser and click on the Epic Games icon
+Access fortnite.com/android from your Galaxy browser and click on the Epic Games icon

 2. Download the file “EpicGamesApp.apk” Step